ibm-cloud-docs/dl/order-connect.md

       * Select **Auto-select IP** for IBM to assign an IP address from IP range, `169.254.0.0/16`.
       * Select **Manual-select IP** to specify two of your own IP addresses (in CIDR format) from the ranges `10.254.0.0/16`, `172.16.0.0/12`, `192.168.0.0/16`, `169.254.0.0/16`, or `Public` (a public IP address that you own).
 Manual-select is useful when trying to avoid conflicts with an existing subnet in use.

-      **Important**: Make sure that any self-provided BGP addresses do not conflict with blocks that are used by IBM, or by resources external to your {{site.data.keyword.dl_short}} deployment.
+      Make sure that any self-provided BGP addresses do not conflict with blocks that are used by IBM, or by resources external to your {{site.data.keyword.dl_short}} deployment.
 Also, if you plan to use GRE or IPsec tunneling with your Direct Link gateway, you must select a BGP IP other than `169.254.0.0/16`.
+      {: important}

    * Enter your BGP ASN.